HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 #### Consent Revocation

-The following guidance is provided for a situation where a member wishes to revoke consent for a previously grannted Payer-to-payer exchange.
+The following guidance is provided for a situation where a member wishes to revoke consent for a previously granted Payer-to-payer exchange.

 As part of Payer-to-Payer Exchange Consent is gathered by the New Payer.
 Since the New Payer has the current relationship with the member it is proposed that the New Payer manages the Consent Revocation process.
 This would involve the New Payer cancelling any recurring request to the old payer for new information for the member.